segf00lt/website/content/blog/university.md

 similar first-principles style.
 I'm thinking _From Matmul to MNIST_ or _From the Pixel to Quake_.
 Devise a simple version of each branch's stack, and build the whole thing from scratch.
-But I doubt that an approach like this could be done when you're busy teaching your freshmen to program in python (with 3 months dedicated to explaining basic control flow).
+But I doubt that an approach like this could be done when you're busy teaching your freshmen to program in python, with 3 months dedicated to explaining basic control flow.

 Overall it seems that the diagnosis I've heard others give is correct.
 The university is dead, for Computer Science anyway, It just doesn't know it yet.